ELLIOTTCABLE/ruby.sugar/README.markdown

   - All other flow control elements (if/unless…then…else, case…when,
     begin…end, all of the above plus …rescue…ensure)
     - Make sure single line uses work as well, including rescue.
-  - Blocks (both do…end and {}, along with a full description of block arguments in all of their complicated beauty)
   - Method calls, including arguments and blocks.
   - Class/module definitions
   - Constants (including nesting)